rpaulwastaken/Music-Player/README.md

 ./a.out
 ```

+# Features
+1. Queue music
+2. Play music
+3. Next
+4. Previous
+5. Pause
+6. Resume
+7. Shuffle
+8. Stop
+9. Exit

 # Instructions
-1. Enter the board size
+1. Add desired music to the playlist.
-2. Enter the side you want to play with (b/w).
-Black(b) starts!
-3. Start playing by entering your piece co-ordinates using (y x) format.
+2. Run the code and select the option to Queue the music.
+3. Queue the music by entering the names of the tracks, separated by a whitespace.
+4. Hit enter and select the option to start the queue, after which you will be greeted by the other options (Next, Previous, Pause, Resume, Shuffle, Stop), which you can use as you wish.
-4. Enjoy!
+5. Enjoy!